colvert-project/colvert/README.md

 Changelog details are available on the [releases](https://github.com/colvert-project/colvert/releases) page.

-All topics about installation / deployment / usage / design / architecture / etc. can be found in [**documentation**](https://docs.colvert.io).
+All topics about installation / deployment / usage / design / architecture / contribution / etc. can be found in [**documentation**](https://docs.colvert.io).

 ## Security